Tooth Extractions – Lincoln, NE

 Overall, our team at Williamsburg Dental prefers to save teeth rather than extract them entirely.
 However, there are situations when we have no other viable choice for treatment.
 In these cases, leaving the tooth in place could endanger the other teeth or jaw bone, putting your smile at increased risk.
 In these circumstances, it may be in your best interest to have the tooth extracted.
 But don’t worry!
 Our team is happy to take the stress out of your procedure and provide whatever support you need to have a healthy, complete smile.
-Get in touch with our team to learn more about tooth extraction!
+Get in touch with our team to learn more about tooth extractions in our Lincoln, NE dental office!

 Reasons for Tooth Extraction